 Presbyterian Ladies’ College only uses personal information that is reasonably necessary for one or more of our functions or activities (the primary purpose) or for a related secondary purpose that would be reasonably expected by you, or for an activity or purpose to which you have consented.

 Our primary uses of personal information include, but are not limited to:

-- supporting the activities of school associations such as [Alumni Association]
+- Supporting the activities of school associations such as the PLC Old Collegians’ Association

-- supporting the activities of the [School/College foundation]
+- Supporting the activities of the PLC Foundation

 We will only use or disclose sensitive or health information for a secondary purpose if you would reasonably expect us to use or disclose the information and the secondary purpose is directly related to the primary purpose.

 We may share personal information to related bodies corporate, but only if necessary for us to provide our services.

 The College may disclose information about an individual to overseas recipients only when it is necessary, for example to facilitate a student exchange program.
 The College will not however send information about an individual outside of Australia without their consent.